Student Screener Summary Report

 Overall Performance

-• What is the average readiness score for the student (data displayed above the blue target readiness bar)?
+What is the average readiness score for the student (data displayed above the blue target readiness bar)?
+Barbara's score of 260 is not in the range shown.
+This indicates she is performing below the grade-level readiness range.

-• How does the average score compare to the target readiness based on time of year – fall, winter, spring?
+How does the average score compare to the target readiness based on time of year – fall, winter, spring?
+Barbara's scale score of 260 is 85 points lower than the Fall Target score

-• What is their suggested support level based on their results?
+What is their suggested support level based on their results?
+Barbara's score places her in the Intervention range, indicating that she would benefit from Tier 2 supports

-• What is their percentile ranking (PR)?
-Percentile ranks range from 1–99.
+What is their percentile ranking (PR)?
+Percentile ranks range from 1 to 99.
 For example, a score at the 75th percentile means that a student performed as well as or better than 75% of the other students.
+Barbara's performance was at the 14th percentile rank.

-• The overall score and overall grade-level equivalency (GLE) reflect data for all key strands (domains) assessed.
+The overall score and overall grade-level equivalency (GLE) reflect data for all key strands (domains) assessed.
+Barbara's overall GLE grade is 2.

-• For K - 2 students, is additional testing for dyslexia or dyscalculia recommended based on these results?
+For K - 2 students, is additional testing for dyslexia or dyscalculia recommended based on these results?
+Barbara completed the 3rd-grade screener.

 Domain Performance

-• How did the student perform in each tested domain?
+How did the student perform in each tested domain?
 What was their overall scaled score for each domain and the grade level equivalency?
+Barbara's greatest area of need, based on this assessment, is Word Analysis

 Early Literacy Indicators